ordina-jworks/ordina-jworks.github.io/README.md

     - After making changes in the blog run `docker start jekyll -i` to rebuild and watch the blog

 ## Setting up Jekyll on your Mac or Linux
-You need to have atleast Ruby 2.4.0 installed, this can be easily accomplished by using [rvm](https://rvm.io).
+You need to have at least Ruby 2.4.0 installed, this can be easily accomplished by using [rvm](https://rvm.io).

 Execute the following commands: